explaingit

 USE CASE 1

-Register microservices and let them discover each other by name instead of hard-coding IP addresses.
+Register microservices so they can discover each other by name instead of hard-coded IP addresses that change when servers restart.

 USE CASE 2